Beyond The Recycling Bin: Plastic Recycling Myths

 The numbers are sobering.
 In a single year, humanity produces as much plastic as we collectively weigh.
 Two-thirds of that plastic is single-use, and only 9% is successfully recycled.

 This is not a failure of good intentions but the predictable outcome of a broken system.
 The recent Global Plastics Treaty negotiations in Geneva underscored this reality.
-After 11 days of talks, aimed at slowing production and restricting toxic chemicals, delegates failed to reach an agreement.
-A global solution remains out of reach.
+After 11 days, world leaders failed to reach a deal, raising concerns over delays in addressing the global plastic pollution crisis.

 Which brings us to a critical truth: true sustainability will not come from managing waste after the fact.
 It must come from preventing waste in the first place.